TheSubtleArtist/MyHackMe/Crack-the-Hash.md

 ### Tracking identified hashes

 Hashes that have been identified need a c onssitent method by which the program indexes them.
-In this case, each hash type is associated with a string of numbers.
+In this case, each hash type is associated with a string of numbers (significantly shortened, here).

 ````python
 algorithms={"102020":"ADLER-32", "102040":"CRC-32", "SHA-512(HMAC)", "122040":"Whirlpool", "122080":"Whirlpool(HMAC)"}